 These materials are added to the mix to enhance the properties of a base material, be it pure gold, rolled gold, sterling silver etc, for hardening, colour and or for malleability.

 Imported products may contain these materials unbeknownst to the purchaser.
 Sooooo, your best course of action is to check the product descriptions for materials likely to offend.
+If it is an alloy and doesn't say nickel-free, nickel safe or hypoallergenic then it's probably going to be a source of irritation for you or a pair to wear for short periods only.

 Cross-reference the material against my list below and choose earrings you can be sure won't drive you crazy after five minutes of wearing them.
 I have also considered the price of these options when awarding my stars.
 My top picks rank first.